-- (15) The perimeter of the sauna shall be of "A" class boundaries and may include changing rooms, showers and toilets and the sauna shall be insulated to "A-60" standard against other spaces except those inside of the perimeter of the sauna and spaces of low fire risk such as open decks and low risk service spaces. - (16) Bathrooms with direct access to saunas may be considered as part of them.
-In such cases, the door between sauna and the bathroom need not comply with fire safety requirements. - (17) The traditional wooden lining on the bulkheads and ceiling are permitted in the sauna provided that- - (a) the ceiling above the oven shall be lined with a non-combustible plate with an air gap of at least 30 millimetres; and - (b) the distance from the hot surfaces to combustible materials shall be at least 500 millimetres or the combustible materials shall be protected (e.g., non-combustible plate with an air gap of at least 30 millimetres). - (18) The traditional wooden benches are permitted to be used in the sauna. - (19) The sauna door shall open outwards by pushing. - (20) Electrically heated ovens shall be provided with a timer.
+- (15) The perimeter of the sauna shall be of "A" class boundaries and may include changing rooms, showers and toilets and the sauna shall be insulated to "A-60" standard against other spaces except those inside of the perimeter of the sauna and spaces of category (5), (7) and (10). - (16) Bathrooms with direct access to saunas may be considered as part of them.
+In such cases, the door between sauna and the bathroom need not comply with fire safety requirements. - (17) The traditional wooden lining on the bulkheads and ceiling are permitted in the sauna provided that- - (a) the ceiling above the oven shall be lined with a non-combustible plate with an air gap of at least 30 millimetres; and

+- (b) the distance from the hot surfaces to combustible materials shall be at least 500 millimetres or the combustible materials shall be protected (e.g., non-combustible plate with an air gap of at least 30 millimetres). - (18) The traditional wooden benches are permitted to be used in the sauna. - (19) The sauna door shall open outwards by pushing. - (20) Electrically heated ovens shall be provided with a timer.